 4. Facial Exercises

-Inverted yoga poses such as shoulder stand and back bends, can help increase circulation to the face.
+Inverted yoga poses such as shoulder stands and back bends, can help increase circulation to the face.
 They help carry away excess fluid and relieve swelling.

 5. Avoid Sleeping On Your Tummy